textmining-infopros/chapter4/README.md

   - The `stm.R` file contatins the R code for 4C case study.
   - The `Case_Study_4C.ipynb` file contatins the Jupyter notebook for 4C case study.

+### Open this [link](https://textmining-utl.github.io/chapter4/) to interact and visualizes the results from topic modeling

 # How to download or install
 There are several ways to use the compendium’s contents and reproduce the analysis: